ivmartel/dwv/resources/doc/tutorials/errors.md

 Context: Loading a DICOM file.

-All DICOM files should start with the DICOM prefix `DICM` (see [DICOM File Meta Information](http://dicom.nema.org/dicom/2013/output/chtml/part10/chapter_7.html#sect_7.1)).
-If not, it is not a valid DICOM.
+All DICOM files should start with the DICOM prefix `DICM` (see [tutorial-conformance.html#validity](./tutorial-conformance.html#validity) for some exceptions and more details).

 To fix the data you can use tolerant conversion tools such as [gdcm](http://gdcm.sourceforge.net/wiki/index.php/Main_Page).
 Convert the data to raw with `gdcmconv --raw -i {in-dcm_file_path} -o {out-dcm_file_path}`.